secret-passwordmanager/Microservices/Microservices/bouncer/README.md

 ## `POST/auth/refresh`
-When provided with a `userId` and `refreshToken`, issue a new `Jwt` that will authorize the user for all other microservices for 5 minutes.
+When provided with a `userId` and `refreshToken`, issue a new `jwt` that will authorize the user on all other microservices for 5 minutes.
 After 5 minutes, a new request must be made, but can reuse `refreshToken` if it is still valid.

 ### Request Body (JSON)